0xc4b4l/lofl/README.md

 # LOFL BOT
 ### A 3-year-old injectable remote access SMS RAT.
 No backend.
 Therefore, the spyware remote commands won't work.
 There is a self-destructible SMS notification messenger app.
 Like snapchat in your drawer.
 It's hidden in a git branch.
 I learned Android pentesting with library.
 I'm really embarrassed of the code.
 I removed this after a Nigerian NSA officer starred and followed me.
 This was my first RAT.
+Iwanteed to leave it to my child but it's for my father.

 This project was initially a self destructable messaging app that turned into a library called lofl for automating the process of creating an infector app for an sms botnet. im not finished.
 I broke the app turning it into a library. i need to figure out how to override the binary broadcast receiver in the app package.